 Our next MALIE cohort begins on 15 February, and we recommend registering as soon as possible to allow time to process your application and payment.

 Social, Emotional and Mental Health Needs (SEMH) is also available as a skills & knowledge module in our SEND programme, recently shortlisted for the BETT 2021 Award in the Special Educational Needs Solutions Category.
 This module has been designed to develop your understanding of social, emotional and mental health needs, understand the skills that you need to use to make a positive difference to your setting, and develop the essential knowledge of the latest policies, theories and research.
 Completion of this module along with the Evidence and Pedagogy for Inclusion module leads to the Postgraduate Certificate in SEND: Social, Emotional and Mental Health Needs (60 credits), or you can take the 30 masters-level credits to work towards a the Postgraduate Diploma (120 credits) or MEd SEND (180 credits).

-Our next SEND Programme cohort starts 15 May, but you can book today.
+Our next SEND Programme cohort starts on 15 May, but you can book today.

 SEMH CPD Unit with Real Group’s Dyslexia Action – The Emotionally Connected Classroom